Beowulf (2007 film): Plot

-In 507, the legendary Geatish warrior Beowulf travels to Denmark with his band of soldiers including his best friend Wiglaf to help King Hrothgar, who needs a hero to slay Grendel, a hideously malformed troll-like creature with insuperable strength and cunning who attacked and killed many of Hrothgar's warriors during a celebration in the mead hall Heorot.
-Upon arriving, Beowulf becomes attracted to Hrothgar's wife Queen Wealtheow.
+In 507, Geatish warrior Beowulf travels to Denmark with his band of soldiers, to slay Grendel, a creature that killed King Hrothgar's people during a celebration in the mead hall Heorot.
+Beowulf becomes attracted to Hrothgar's wife Queen Wealtheow.

-The men celebrate in Heorot to lure Grendel out while Beowulf strips naked and relaxes so that when the beast attacks, they can have a fair and equal fight.
-During the fight, Beowulf discovers that Grendel has hypersensitive hearing and ruptures the creature's eardrum.
-Grendel shrinks in size and manages to escape only after Beowulf severs his arm, mortally wounding him.
-In thanks for freeing his kingdom from the monster, Hrothgar gives Beowulf his golden drinking horn, which commemorates Hrothgar's victory over the mighty dragon Fafnir.
+To lure out Grendel, the men loudly celebrate in Heorot.
+Grendel arrives and as they fight, an unarmed and naked Beowulf discovers that Grendel has hypersensitive hearing and ruptures the creature's eardrum.
+After Beowulf severs his arm, Grendel escapes back to his cave and dies.
+Grendel's mother swears revenge.
+In thanks for defeating the monster, Hrothgar gives Beowulf his golden drinking horn, which commemorates Hrothgar's victory over the dragon Fafnir.

-In his cave, Grendel's mother swears revenge over his corpse.
-She travels to Heorot and slaughters Beowulf's men in the night.
-Hrothgar tells both Beowulf and Wiglaf that Grendel's mother is the last of the Water Demons.
+Grendel's mother travels to Heorot and slaughters Beowulf's men in the night.
+Hrothgar informs Beowulf and Beowulf's best friend Wiglaf that Grendel's mother is the last of the Water Demons.
 Hrothgar's adviser, Unferth, offers Beowulf his sword Hrunting to slay Grendel's mother.
-Beowulf and Wiglaf then travel to the demon's cave, where Beowulf enters alone and encounters the demon, who takes the form of a beautiful, gold-covered naked woman.
-He tries to kill her with Hrunting but fails due to her magic.
-Instead, she seduces him with promises to make him king in exchange for the drinking horn and a son to replace Grendel, which Beowulf agrees to when they both kiss.
+Beowulf and Wiglaf travel to the demon's cave, where Beowulf enters alone and confronts the demon, who takes the form of a gold-covered naked woman.
+He tries to kill her but she uses magic to melt Hrunting, after which she seduces Beowulf and promises to make him king in exchange for the horn and a son.
+Beowulf accepts the deal and they kiss.

-Afterwards, Beowulf returns to Heorot with Grendel's head and announces he has killed his mother the demon.
-He recounts embellished stories of a fight, claiming he left the sword impaled in the body of Grendel's mother and lost the golden drinking horn in the battle.
-Hrothgar speaks to Beowulf privately, and asks if he truly killed Grendel's mother.
-Despite Beowulf's boasting and calling Grendel's mother a 'hag', Hrothgar is not fooled and indirectly reveals he had been seduced by the demon, and Grendel was the result of their tryst.
-Hrothgar says all that matters is that Grendel is dead and the curse of Grendel's mother is no longer his to bear.
-Beowulf then realizes that the curse has now been passed on to him after his affair with the demon.
-Hrothgar declares Beowulf to be king upon his death and he then commits suicide by jumping from the castle parapet onto the beach below.
-Grendel's mother appears as a gold light in the surf, and drags Hrothgar's corpse into the sea as the crowd kneels to the newly-crowned King Beowulf, fulfilling their bargain.
+Beowulf returns to Heorot with Grendel's head and announces that he has killed Grendel's mother.
+He recounts embellished stories of a fight, claiming that he left Hrunting impaled in Grendel's mother and lost the horn in the battle.
+In private, Hrothgar asks Beowulf if he truly killed Grendel's mother.
+Despite Beowulf's calling her a hag, Hrothgar is not fooled.
+The king indirectly reveals that he had also been seduced by the demon, their tryst resulting in Grendel.
+As a shocked Beowulf realizes the implication that demon's curse has now been passed on to him, Hrothgar declares Beowulf to be king upon his death.
+He then jumps from the castle parapet onto the sea below to his death.
+Grendel's mother claims Hrothgar's corpse and the crowd kneels to the newly crowned King Beowulf, fulfilling their bargain.